Lovongai Rural LLG

 Lovongai Rural LLG (also spelled Lavongai) is a local government area in New Ireland Province, Papua New Guinea.
 The LLG administers the island of New Hanover and a few surrounding islands.
 The LLG is located in Kavieng District and the LLG headquarters is Taskul.
 Some other population centres in the LLG are: Lavongai village, Puas, Umbukul, Tsoi, and Ungalik.
 This LLG has 19 wards, and comprised a population of 29,005 in 2011.
-The current LLG President is Andrew Minkiong.
-Former LLG presidents include Mathew Makapa, and John Aini.
+The current LLG President is Caspar Lapangule.
+Former LLG presidents include Mathew Makapa, John Aini and Andrew Minkiong.